salesforce-ux/slds-linter/packages/cli/README.md

 ## Node.js API

-Starting with version 0.2.0, the SLDS Linter can be used programmatically in Node.js applications.
-This allows you to integrate the linter directly into your build process or other tools.
+The SLDS Linter provides a programmatic API for Node.js applications.
+This allows you to integrate the linter directly into your build process or other tools without relying on the command-line interface.

 ### Installation